selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-29-questions.md

 What’s the practical use of this thought?

-Would I treat a friend as I treat myself ?
+Would I treat a friend as I treat myself?

 Want to learn a new skill?
 Take some short breaks, early and often